grsbe/Chromos/Adventures/WrittenOut/Oneshot A wild sheep chase.md

 "..."

 (Jedes falsch beantwortete Rätsel verwandelt den Antwortgeber in die eigentliche Lösung des Rätsels, dc15 wis saving throw, nach ner Stunde wieder weg, )
+**The alphabet goes from A to Z but I go Z to A. What am I?**
+_Answer: A zebra_

+30: I row with four paddles but never leave home.
+What am I?
+Turtle

+**but I breathe air.
+I live in a school all my life.
+What am I?**
+_Answer: A dolphin_

+8: What do you call a sleeping cow?

 Rätsel2:
 ICH HAB` VIER FLÜGEL UND SECHS BEINE,
 aber HAARE UND OHREN HAB ICH KEINE.